vectorvalor2/RED-POE/README.md

 A robust, safety-first simulation engine designed to draw, identify, index, interlock, and interlink high-confidence / low-risk assets in 3D environments.
 Safe AI Sim optimizes object-to-scene composition using the golden ratio (φ ≈ 1.618) across the full graphics pipeline — from abstract class hierarchies to clip space and the active viewport.

-linker, preprocessor, & compiler cmds
+/*linker, preprocessor, & compiler cmds*/

 /3D computer graphics software suite and game engine core/